supamasS/cater-mate/README.md

 - As an admin, I want to delete a menu item so that it is no longer on the menu.

+#### Not implemented in this version:

 - As an admin, I want to view the quantity ordered for each menu item so I know which item is popular.

 - As an admin, I want to add a new ingredient so that it can be used as part of an item in the menu.